-Cosy up in pubs across the city
+1. Cosy up in pubs across the city

 Nothing beats a traditional, British pub, except when you visit in autumn and winter.
-As we start to say goodbye to summer and the sunny rooftop bars that come with it, London’s pubs become the place of choice to spend autumn nights with a glass of wine or a good beer.
+As we begin to say goodbye to summer and the sunny rooftop bars that come with it, London’s pubs become the venue of choice to spend autumn nights with a glass of wine or a good beer.
 There’s something about the wooden furniture and old school setting that gives English pubs the cosy feel that goes with autumn so well.
 There are hundreds of pubs across London, some much busier than others, but they’re all tied together by the same homely English atmosphere.

-Sunday Roast season is back
+2. Sunday Roast season is back

-Go to a killer Halloween Party at Belushi’s
+3. Go to a killer Halloween Party at Belushi’s

-Explore London’s Museums
+4. Explore London’s Museums

-London is home to some of the world’s best museums, and autumn days are perfect for making a day of them.
+London is home to some of the world’s best museums and autumn days are perfect for making a day of them.
 Escape the particularly rainy or chilly days and learn a little about the history of London or explore some of the most amazing artwork that the city holds.
 The Natural History Museum, the Tate Modern, Museum of London, the Imperial War Museum, the National Gallery… the list of incredible museums across the city goes on and on.

-See Kew Gardens in its autumnal glory
+5. See Kew Gardens in its autumnal glory

 Don’t miss seeing London dressed in its autumnal coat of orange and reds and head to Kew Gardens to see the best of it all.
 The best botanical garden in the UK becomes full of beautiful fiery colour while showing off all its amazing flora and fauna.
 You could easily spend a full day exploring the botanics of Kew as the grounds are huge!
 If it’s a mild, dry day, pack a picnic and setup camp on the grass for lunch.

-Take a walk in the park
+6. Take a walk in the park

 Make the most of the long, mild days of autumn and head out on a walk through London’s stunning parks.
 Hyde Park, Richmond Park, Regents Park (and Primrose Hill), Battersea Park… These are just a handful of our top choices for a peaceful and pretty walk through the colourful autumn trees.
-Bring a takeaway coffee and a book and find a quiet bench to relax on for an hour or so - one of the best ways to spend an October day in London!
+Bring a takeaway coffee and a book and find a quiet bench to relax on for an hour or so - one of the best ways to spend an October day in London.

-Experience Bonfire Night in London
+7. Experience Bonfire Night in London

 Guy Fawkes is one of the most infamous people in British history.
 The man was part of the group who planned the Gunpowder Plot - a failed attempt at blowing up King James I in 1605.
 Now, oddly, the entire country remembers by putting on spectacular fireworks shows each year on 5th November, known as Bonfire Night.
 You’re spoiled for choice when it comes to Bonfire Night in London, with parks across the city putting on the eye-popping light shows.
 Some are free, but the very best ones are worth the small cost.

-See a West End show
+8. See a West End show

-Theatre lovers, spend an autumn night or two making the most of London’s West End.
+Theatre lovers - spend an autumn night or two making the most of London’s West End.
 There are plenty of heartwarming, hilarious, emotional and simply unbelievable theatre shows on at the moment so you’re definitely not short of options.
 A few newer shows we highly recommend: Come From Away, the Play That Goes Wrong, School of Rock, Matilda and way more.
 Take in a glass of red wine then sit back and enjoy a couple of hours of some of the best acting in London.

 West End shows really don’t have to break the bank.
 Have a look at what tickets are going last minute, or opt for the cheap seats and find that they’re actually perfect!

-Go Pumpkin picking
+9. Go pumpkin picking

 The American tradition has made its way over to the UK in recent years, so if you want something autumnal that you won’t get at any other time of year, head to a pumpkin patch.
 There are a number of them dotted around the outskirts of London - huge fields filled with pumpkins of all shapes, sizes and colours, for you to take home and carve for Halloween or make into a tasty dish.
 Garsons is a 25 minute drive from Wimbledon and Putney, or Foxes Farm Produce is a 40 minute drive from Stratford.

-Go on a coffee crawl
+10. Go on a coffee crawl

 Not recommended to do all in a day, but London’s best cups of coffee are definitely worth going a little out of the way for.
 Grind is a chain that serves up a perfectly brewed cuppa all over London in Covent Garden, Greenwich, Liverpool Street and more.
-Monmouth Coffee by Borough Market in London Bridge is another top choice for the coffee connoisseurs amongst you, as is Kaffeine in Fitzrovia and Everbean in Mayfair.
+Monmouth Coffee by Borough Market in London Bridge is another top choice for the coffee connoisseurs amongst you, as well as Kaffeine in Fitzrovia and Everbean in Mayfair.
 All these spots are ideal if you want somewhere to sit with a book and watch the world go by outside the front window.